 How to apply for a stay of execution on a CCJ

-Your creditor can enforce a CCJ through the Enforcement of Judgments Office (EJO).
-Being granted a ‘stay of execution’ stops your creditor from doing this.
+The people you owe can enforce a CCJ through the Enforcement of Judgments Office (EJO).
+Being granted a ‘stay of execution’ stops them from doing this.

-Although a stay of execution prevents further action, it would be more beneficial to get your creditor to agree to set aside the CCJ, s it'll be removed from the public register and your credit file.
+A stay of execution stops further action, but it is better to get the people you owe to agree to set aside the CCJ.
+This removes it from the public register and your credit file.

 Can I get help with the court fee?